-(5) When an authorisation has been given in terms of subsection (4) the Board may, by resolution and on conditions as it may determine, authorise the committee, the executive management committee or any member thereof, or officer or employee of the Service concerned to further authorise any officer or employee of the Service to perform such duty.
-5 (6) When an authorisation to perform a duty has been further authorised under subsection (5) the committee, the executive management committee or any member thereof, or the officer or employee of the Service may- (a) at any time withdraw such authorisation and such authorisation shall not prevent the performance of the relevant duty by such committee, the executive management committee or such member, officer or employee; and (b) set aside or vary any decision by an officer or employee of the Service made in the exercise of the power delegated to him or her.
-10 (7) The Board may at any time by resolution withdraw- (a) a delegation under subsection (1); or (b) an authorization under subsection (2),(4) or (5).
-(8) The Board may, set aside or vary any decision made in the exercise of any power 15 delegated by it under subsection (1) or by virtue of an authorisation under subsection (2), including a decision setting aside or varying a decision under subsections (3)(b) and (6)(b).
-20 Rules 27.
-(1) The Board may make rules not inconsistent with this Act relating to the- (a) proceedings at meetings of, and the business of, the Board, committees appointed under section 12, and the executive management committee; (b) period for which members appointed to the executive management committee in terms of section 13 must hold office; 25 30 of 1998); (e) disciplinary rules that establish the standard of conduct required of their employees; (f) salary, wages and other remuneration of persons in the employ of the Service, and the contributions to be paid by the Service to any such persons towards any pension, medical aid or other incentive scheme established by the Service; 35 (g) construction, alteration, operation, protection and inspection of works, plant, machinery, apparatus, appliances and equipment required for the testing of laboratory specimens and the running of laboratories by the Service; (h) fees to be charged by the Service under this Act; (i) payment and collection of moneys due for the rendering of laboratory services 40 and fines and penalties for overdue payments; (j) granting of discounts and other incentives for prompt payment by purchasers or the making of additional charges or the payment of interest in respect of 4.5 delayed payments; (k) suspension or termination of any laboratory tests for non-payment of charges; (l) receipt and utilisation of grants, bequests and donations of any kind; (m) composition, quorum, functions, powers and duties of committees appointed 45 by the Board under section 12; (n) determination and setting of internal quality assurance standards; 50 (n) determination and setting of internal quarity assurance standards,(o) process for the preparation for, and authority for application for accreditation of the laboratories in the Service; or 50 (p) conditions for the participation of the Service in the conducting of clinical private company.

-trials, either on its own or in partnership with a tertiary education institution or
+27. (1) The Board may make rules not inconsistent with this Act relating to the-

+- (a) proceedings at meetings of, and the business of, the Board, committees appointed under section 12, and the executive management committee; - (b) period for which members appointed to the executive management committee in terms of section 13 must hold office; 25 - (c) duties of officers, employees and other persons in the employ of the Service; - (d) delegation to any particular officer of powers of appointment and dismissal and such rules must comply with the relevant labour legislation. - (e) disciplinary rules that establish the standard of conduct required of their employees within the parameters of the relevant labour legislation; 30 - (f) salary, wages and other remuneration of persons in the employ of the Service, and the contributions to be paid by the Service to any such persons towards any pension, medical aid or other incentive scheme established by the Service in accordance with relevant labour legislation; - (g) construction, alteration, operation, protection and inspection of works, plant, 35 machinery, apparatus, appliances and equipment required for the testing of laboratory specimens and the running of laboratories by the Service; - (h) fees to be charged by the Service under this Act; - (i) payment and collection of moneys due for the rendering of laboratory services and fines and penalties for overdue payments; - (j) granting of discounts and other incentives for prompt payment by purchasers or the making of additional charges or the payment of interest in respect of delayed payments; - (k) suspension or termination of any laboratory tests for non-payment of charges; - (l) receipt and utilisation of grants, bequests and donations of any kind; - (m) composition, quorum, functions, powers and duties of committees appointed by the Board under section 12; - (n) determination and setting of internal quality assurance standards; - (o) process for the preparation for, and authority for application for accreditation of the laboratories in the Service; or - (p) conditions for the participation of the Service in the conducting of clinical trials, either on its own or in partnership with a tertiary education institution or private company.

 (2) Any rule made under subsection (1) is of no force until approved by the Minister.

-(3) The Board must, not less than three months before any rule is made under subsection (1), cause a copy of the proposed rule to be published in the Gazette together with a notice declaring its intention to make that rule and inviting interested persons to furnish the Board with their comments thereon or any representations they may wish to make in regard thereto.
+(3) The Board must, not less than three months before any rule is made under subsection (1), cause a copy of the proposed rule to be published in the Gazette together with a notice declaring its intention to make that rule and inviting interested persons to furnish the Board with their comments thereon or any representations they may wish to 5 make in regard thereto.